projecttacoma/deqm-test-server/README.md

 | `SCALED_EXEC_MAX_JOBSIZE` | Maximum patients to put in each worker job.                                 | 15            |
 | `SCALED_EXEC_STRATEGY`    | Patient source strategy to use for scaled calculation (`mongo` or `bundle`) | bundle        |

 This operation returns a Parameters object with 0..\* Bundles, each of which must contain at least one MeasureReport.
 Each bundle contains MeasureReports associated with exactly one measure.
-Check out the [$evaluate operation spec](https://build.fhir.org/ig/HL7/davinci-deqm/OperationDefinition-evaluate.html) for more information.
+Check out the [$evaluate operation spec](https://hl7.org/fhir/uv/deqm/2026May/en/OperationDefinition-evaluate.html) for more information.
+Note that the current implementation assumes 1 Bundle returned for a summary report, but further clarification on this is requested in ticket here: https://jira.hl7.org/browse/FHIR-57893.

 #### `$care-gaps`